 Once your sample arrives in the laboratory, confidential results will be available from your secure online account within 2 to 5 days.

-Our dedicated team of nurses are available 24/7 and will call you to explain your results and provide treatment options.
+Our dedicated clinical team are here to support you and may call you to explain your results and provide guidance on your next steps.

 Still have questions?

-LetsGetChecked laboratories are CPA approved and ISO accredited which are the highest levels of accreditation.
+LetsGetChecked laboratories are CPA-approved and ISO certified, which are the highest levels of accreditation.